atbcb/ICTTestingBaseline/_baselines/06Images.md

 -   While a longdesc attribute has been used historically to provide extended description for images and is listed as a sufficient technique in WCAG ([H45](http://www.w3.org/TR/WCAG20-TECHS/H45.html)), the technique [is not currently well supported for accessibility](https://webaim.org/techniques/alttext/longdesctestcases.htm) and is not part of the [accessible name or accessible description computation for an image](https://www.w3.org/TR/html-aam-1.0/#img-element); therefore, this Baseline does not accept the technique.
 -   The combination of an element's accessible name and accessible description is its text alternative.

-### 6.1 Test Procedure for Images with non-empty text alternative
+### 6.1 Test Procedure for Images with a non-empty text alternative
 **Baseline Test ID:** 6.1-MeaningfulImage

 #### Identify Content